Stock market today: Wall Street squeaks upward to set new records - ExBulletin

 Stock market today: Wall Street squeaks upward to set new records

+Macys joined the group of companies that recorded a higher profit for the last quarter than expected by analysts, and its stock jumped 5.1% after some initial fluctuations.
+The company, which operates Bloomingdales in addition to its namesake stores, raised its forecasts for future sales and profits.

-Lam Research helped support the market after the semiconductor industry supplier announced a share buyback program of up to $10 billion.
-The company also announced it would do a 10-for-one stock split, which would lower the price of each share and make it more affordable to more investors.
-Its stock increased by 2.2%.
+Lam Research also helped support the market after the semiconductor industry supplier announced a share buyback program of up to $10 billion.
+The company announced it would do a 10-for-one stock split, which would lower the price of each share and make it more affordable to more investors.
+Its stock increased by 2.3%.

 Rates on mortgages, credit cards and other payments have become more expensive because the Federal Reserve has kept its main interest rate at the highest level in more than two decades.
 This is an attempt to walk a tightrope by crushing the economy just enough through high interest rates to quell high inflation, but not so much as to cause a painful recession.